machinewulf/useful-commands/useful_commands.md

 rm -r [directory]
 ```

--   Deletes directory and everything inside
+-   Deletes the directory and everything inside

 ``` bash
 rm -d [directory]
 ```

--   Deletes directory, only if its empty
+-   Deletes the directory, only if it's empty

 ``` bash
 rm *[text]